yard-turkey/examples-and-blogs/examples/sample-how-to-write-provisioner.md

 #### Sample Directory Structure

-1. Build your repo locally or in github
+1. Build your repo locally or in github.

-- From your local GOPATH build the common src/github.com directory structure
+From your local $GOPATH build the common *src/github.com* directory structure
 ```
   # mkdir -p <$GOPATH>/src/github.com/<repo>/<app>
 ```

-2. Create the basic directory structure from the Repo Root directory.
+2. Create the basic directory structure from the *<Repo Root>* directory.
 The below example is by no means the only way to structure a provisioner, the key is to do what makes sense for you and your project.

 ```